KasparEtter/ef1p/pages/number-theory/number-theory.md

   [square roots modulo composite numbers](#square-roots-modulo-composite-numbers), and the [expected running time of Pollard's rho algorithm](#birthday-paradox), which I haven't found online outside of PDFs.
+  While you might not be interested in such advanced proofs for now, this article is designed to serve as a work of reference for your whole journey into modern cryptography.
 - **Interactivity**: Depending on how you count them, this article contains up to 40 [interactive tools](/#interactive-tools), which I also published on a [separate page](/number-theory/tools/).